Assassination of Archduke Franz Ferdinand: The secret route

 Čabrinović's father was a Sarajevo police official.
 In Tuzla, Čabrinović bumped into one of his father's friends, Sarajevo Police Detective Ivan Vila, and struck up a conversation.
 By coincidence, Princip, Grabež and Čabrinović boarded the same train for Sarajevo as Detective Vila. Čabrinović inquired of the detective the date of Franz Ferdinand's visit to Sarajevo.
 The next morning, Čabrinović passed on the news to his fellow assassins that the assassination would be on 28 June.

 On arriving in Sarajevo on 4 June, Princip, Grabež, and Čabrinović went their separate ways.
 Princip checked in with Ilić, visited his family in Hadžici and returned to Sarajevo on 6 June taking up residence at Ilić's mother's house with Ilić.
 Grabež joined his family in Pale. Čabrinović moved back into his father's house in Sarajevo.

 On 14 June, Ilić went to Tuzla to bring the weapons to Sarajevo.
 Miško Jovanović hid the weapons in a large box of sugar.
 On 15 June, the two went separately by train to Doboj where Jovanović handed off the box to Ilić.
 Later that day, Ilić returned to Sarajevo by train, being careful to transfer to a local train outside Sarajevo and then quickly transfer to a tram to avoid police detection.
 Once at his mother's house, Ilić hid the weapons in a suitcase under a sofa.
 Then, on approximately 17 June, Ilić traveled to Brod (Dedijer puts it on 16 June, but trial records put it on 18 June).
 Questioned at trial, Ilić gave a confusing explanation of the reason for his trip, first saying he had gone to Brod to prevent the assassination and then saying he had returned to Sarajevo from Brod to prevent the assassination.
 Dedijer puts forward the thesis (citing Bogijević) that Ilić went to Brod to meet an emissary of Apis, Djuro Ŝarac, who had instructions to cancel the assassination and then later Rade Malobabić was dispatched from Serbia to Sarajevo to reauthorize the assassination.

 Eve of the attacks

 Ilić began handing out the weapons on 27 June.
 Until that day, Ilić had kept the identities of the assassins from Belgrade secret from those he had recruited locally and vice versa.
 Then, that night, as Mehmedbašić told Albertini: "On the eve of the outrage Ilić introduced me to Princip in a Sarajevo café with the words 'Mehmedbašić who to-morrow is to be with us.'"
-The three sent a postcard to Black Hand Provincial Director for Bosnia-Herzegovina Vladimir Gaćinović in France.
+The three sent a postcard to Black Hand Provincial Director for Bosnia and Herzegovina Vladimir Gaćinović in France.